iovisor/libiov/docs/event-api.md

 An Event instance carries information about a given system event.
 The specific details of the Event class depend on the event type.

 * Event() - create an event
+* Event(Event original) - copy an event
+* status drop() - prevent an event from being delivered further to other IOmodules